Vincent9339/metaprivBIDS-Outer/README.md

 # Dependencies

 To execute the program make sure all dependencies from pyproject.toml is avalible in a python 3.7 enviroment.
-This can be done by running
+This can be done by first ´´´cd´´´into the MetaprivBIDS directiory and then running

 ```console
 pip install -e .